worldmaking/digm5010/assignments.md

 Create an *interesting* random program.
 Document how you approached your sense of what *interesting* means, and how you translated that to code. -->

-## Video Tutorial

-Research is about *sharing*.
-Sometimes, that requires sharing *how*.

-1. Create a video-based tutorial (roughly 10-20mins) to introduce a technical topic.
-	- It could be an introduction to a platform we are not covering in class
-	- or an exploration of a library/API or SDK etc. available for one of our platforms
-	- or alternatively, it could be a tutorial on a technique or algorithm or mechanism or a part of mathematics etc.
-2. Whichever you choose, it should cover both of:
-	- introducing the key concepts, the unusual and interesting parts, and related work
-	- deep-dive developing a demonstration (coding a sketch) from the ground up, explaining via voiceover what you are doing at each step and why.
-3. You are welcome to use any screen-recording tool.
-Zoom is OK, Camtasia is pretty fancy, OBS is very powerful.
-Whatever you use, I recommend doing a few takes.
-Sometimes the first take is the best, sometimes the third.
-You are welcome to edit them together if it makes sense.
-But don't lose time making it 'slick' -- that's not the point here.
-People like Dan Shiffman or 3Blue1Brown do make beautiful videos but the most important part is that they convey *what* is interesting/valuable/powerful/etc. about the technical system/tool/algorithm/etc by explaining *how* it works.

 ## Literature Review.

 Consider this year's DCA curatorial themes of [**Invisibility :: Complexity :: Resistance :: Intentionality**](pdf/DCA_theme_2020-2021.pdf), responding to this time in pandemia.